Why do social media surveys enable the collection of authentic responses?

-02. Respondent commitment
+02. Respondent Engagement

 At Episto, we're convinced that it is an absolute precondition for collecting quality answers and true-to-life insights.
 Respondents express their opinions with care and authenticity, they (almost) forget they're actually taking part in a survey.
 Respondents' engagement is ensured thanks to the playful side of the questionnaire, making the experience unique and enjoyable, empowering respondents who are not used to being asked for their opinion.
 In addition to guaranteeing the reliability of the profiles recruited, the granular targeting enabled by social networks helps us engage with audiences that are truly motivated by theme of the study.